 BSI uses information for the following general purposes: to customize the content you see, fulfill your requests for BSI Services, improve BSI Services, contact you, conduct research, and provide reporting for internal and external clients.
-BSI may also possess and deliver your and/or your customer/client information, and information you provide and/or request, to fulfill requests and requirements of you, your customer/client, and/or requestors, persons or entities authorized by you or your customer/clients.
+BSI may also possess and deliver your and/or your customer/client information, and information you provide and/or request, to fulfill requests and requirements of you, your customer/client, and/or requestors, persons or entities authorized by you or your customer/clients, including, without limitation informing you of, and putting information in your account with BSI.
 Such persons may include, but not be limited to, lenders, employers and/or mortgage processors.

 BSI does not rent, sell, or share personal information about you with other people or non-affiliated companies except (i) to provide products or services you and/or your customers/clients have requested, (ii) as noted above, to facilitate the sharing of information to persons or entities you and/or your customers/clients have authorized, and/or (iii) under the following circumstances:

 · We provide the information to trusted partners who work on behalf of or with BSI under confidentiality agreements.
 These partners may use your and/or your customer/client’s personal information to help BSI communicate with you.
 However, these partners do not have any independent right to share this information.

 · We use the information to respond to subpoenas, court orders, or legal/regulatory process, or to establish or exercise our legal rights or defend against legal/regulatory claims.